countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * Make sure your calendar is up-to-date and shared/public so we know how to reach someone if urgent

 ### Meetings in General
-  * We come prepared to meetings - if not, we tell others (and if needed, reschedule the meeting)
-  * 3W rule: Meeting follow-up actions and/or meeting summaries must contain the three Ws: WHO does WHAT by WHEN
-  * The meeting organiser is responsible for a) taking notes and b) that follow-up actions (acc. to 3W rule) are noted in the minutes, and shared as Trello cards.
-  * Meetings start on time and stop on time
-  * Make sure you leave the meeting room clean - no bottles, no dishes, rearrange things such as keyboard, chairs, mouse, pens, etc.
+See [./MEETINGS.md]

 ### Reddit
-  * Use old.reddit.com/CountableWeb for company steering discussions.
+  * Use old.reddit.com/CountableWeb for public discussions.
+Private discussions can be held on slack.
+Try to make any discussion you can public, assuming personal and client's competitive information can be left out.

 ### Slack Hygiene
   * If the message could be useful to more than one person, post it in the most relevant public or project channel.
   * No instant reply required.
 Our communication priority order is: 1) Call/Text 2) Slack 3) Email 4) Trello 5) Reddit
   * Try to be on slack at least 2h per day that overlaps with people you're actively working with.
-  * Post interact with the team at least once per day on slack, but don't leave it open all day, you need some quiet time to focus on work.
+Interact with the team at least once per work day on slack, but don't leave it open all day, you need some quiet time to focus on work.
   * if you read something on a public slack channel, understand it, and find it useful, please give a thumbs up :thumbsup: or :heavy_check_mark: or whatever emoticon .
-It helps the people (especially me) who post in public channels the most to know who's read things and what to post. #thanks for those who have been doing so!
+It helps the people who post in public channels the most to know who's read things and what to post.
+  * Use emoticon reactions in general, they're great!